 Phytochemical and Antioxidant(s) Content in Papaya

 Papaya contains many bioactive phytochemicals which exert many health benefits.
 It contains substantial amounts of carotenoids, flavonoids, and polyphenols.
-It is rich in beta-carotene which converted into vitamin-A in the body.
+It is rich in beta-carotene which is converted into vitamin-A in the body.
 The red flesh of the ripe papaya is a good source of lycopene.

 Papaya contains many antioxidants like vitamin C, tocopherols, total phenols, B-vitamins, etc. Papaya has a high hydroxyl radical and hydrogen peroxide scavenging activity.
-Due to the high antioxidant contents of papaya, it can prevent cholesterol oxidation and can be used as a preventive treatment against atherosclerosis, strokes, heart attacks and diabetic heart disease.
+Due to the high antioxidant contents of papaya, it can prevent cholesterol oxidation and can be used as a preventive treatment against atherosclerosis, strokes, heart attacks, and diabetic heart disease.

 Papaya contains several phytochemicals and antioxidants which together with its nutrient content exert its medicinal property.
-You should include ripe papaya fruit in your daily diet to increase your antioxidant intake and thus to reduce the risk of several diseases.
+You should include ripe papaya fruit in your daily diet to increase your antioxidant intake and thus reduce the risk of several diseases.